Ariiia/SelfAssessment/Skills/Programming.md

   - Temporary field
   - Handle object as instances and hashes at the same time
   - Use fields instead of arguments
-  - Data clump
+  - Data clump: 🖐️ used
-  - Feature envy
+  - Feature envy: 🎓 known
   - Monkey patch: 🖐️ used
-  - Yo-yo problem
+  - Yo-yo problem: 🖐️ used
 - Runtimes and virtual machines
   - Bytecode: 🖐️ used
   - V8: 🎓 known